AlibabaResearch/HLATR/readme.md

 ## Citing us

-If you feel the datasets helpful, please cite:
+If you feel this paper helpful, please cite us:

 ```
 @article{Zhang2022HLATREM,